SAP-samples/teched2025-DT261/exercises/ex02/README.md

-## Excercise 2.3 - Check the data structure extension
+## Exercise 2.3 - Check the data structure extension

 The wizard has generated the following repository objects: